bunkerity/bunkerweb/docs/ui-components.md

  }
 ```

-### Twiiter.vue
+### Twitter.vue

-This component is a svg icon representing Twiiter.
+This component is a svg icon representing Twitter.

 #### Parameters